rijn/Zepto.SliderLock.js/README.md

 <script src="Zepto.SliderLock.js"></script>
 ```

-Than with simple initialization you have your pattern lock.
+Than with simple initialization you have your slider lock.

 ```
 var sliderlock = new SliderLock("#sliderContainer");